programminghistorian/ph-submissions/lessons/geospatial-data-analysis.md

 [^5]: There are different strategies to dealing with this type of data.
 See for example, [The Excess-zero Problem in Soil Animal Count Data](http://www.sciencedirect.com/science/article/pii/S0031405608000073) or [Data Transformations](http://www.biostathandbook.com/transformation.html).

 [^6] For details on ggmap and and integration with Google Maps or other maps services see the [ggmap overview](http://stat405.had.co.nz/ggmap.pdf).
 For another broader discussions on google map making that utilizes a few of the libraries in this tutorial see [R and Google Map Making](https://rpubs.com/nickbearman/r-google-map-making).
+For a discussion of the sf library and it relationship to sp see [Simple Features for R](https://cran.r-project.org/web/packages/sf/vignettes/sf1.html)

 [^7] We are setting Coordinate Reference System(CRS) to EPSG 4326 which is the most common mapping system used int the U.S. It is used by Google  which is the origins of our data.
 EPSG 3857 is also used by google.
 For more on CRS see [Intro to Coordinate Refrence Systems & Spatial Projections](http://www.datacarpentry.org/r-spatial-data-management-intro/R/intro-to-coordinate-reference-systems).
 Also see [coordinate systems reference in R](https://www.nceas.ucsb.edu/~frazier/RSpatialGuides/OverviewCoordinateReferenceSystems.pdf).